gercom-ufpa/minindy/docs/README.md

 For the sake of simplicity this walkthrough runs all of the nodes on the local machine.

-To initilize a Indy network, start run the `minifab init` command in your working directory.
+To initilize a Indy network, start run the `minindy init` command in your working directory.
 When the command finishes, for **each validator node**, should have to print in red the info like below

 > [!IMPORTANT]
 > Crucial information, save these.